 - Add the cornstarch slurry, bring up to a simmer, and cook 1 minute.
 Turn off heat and stir in the lemon juice, vanilla, and mahlab.

-- Storage: Store Bavarian Cream wrapped in the fridge for up to 3 days.
+- Storage: Store Bavarian cream covered in the fridge for up to 3 days.

-- Cherry Sauce Thickness: The sauce will thicken as it cools, and if you want it to set up almost like a soft jelly, you can refrigerate it on top of the Bavarian Cream for a couple hours before serving.
+- Cherry Sauce Thickness: The cherry sauce will thicken as it cools, and if you want it to set up almost like a soft jam, you can refrigerate it on top of the custard for a couple hours before serving.

 - Serving Suggestion: Right before serving, sprinkle shaved dark chocolate on top!